 - Loan transactions are necessarily based on decisions involving borrower-specific limits.
 The determination and monitoring of certain limits is subject to uniform regulations at the level of the Association. - The rating obligation applies to all borrowers with exposures above the defined minimum amount.
-The rating process is based on the dual-control principle and is applicable across the Association. - In selecting collaterals, attention is paid to the cost-benefit ratio, and therefore recoverable collaterals that cause little administrative effort and are not very cost-intensive will preferably be resorted to, as well as actually realisable collaterals.
-For this reason, physical collaterals, such as real estate collaterals, and financial collaterals, such as cash collaterals or collaterals in the form of securities, are given priority.
+The rating process is based on the dual-control principle and is applicable across the Association. - Loan commitments take account of the economic performance of borrowers, of financing requirements and investment volumes.
+The borrower's repayment ability is a prerequisite for granting a loan.
+Financing requirements and investment volume are reconciled in advance.
+Loan maturities must not exceed the useful lives of the assets financed.
+Attention is paid to the inclusion of reasonable own funds. - Loan transactions with private customers are subject to the regulations and information requirements of the Austrian Consumer Credit Act (VKrG) and those of the Austrian Mortgage and Real Estate Credit Act (HIKrG), which apply independently of each other. - The provisions pursuant to the Credit Institutions Real Estate Financing Measures Ordinance (KIM-VO) of the Austrian Financial Market Authority (FMA) for newly agreed private real estate financing are complied with and have been monitored separately since their entry into force. - The topic of sustainability/ESG factors as well as potential climate-related transitory and physical risks are considered in the lending process. - In selecting collaterals, attention is paid to the cost-benefit ratio, and therefore recoverable collaterals that cause little administrative effort and are not very cost-intensive will preferably be resorted to, as well as actually realisable collaterals.
+For this reason, physical collaterals, such as real estate collaterals, and financial collaterals, such as cash collaterals or collaterals in the form of securities, are given priority over other collaterals.
 The recoverability and enforceability of collaterals must basically be assessed prior to any credit decision.
-Principles for the management of collaterals and uniform rules for the selection, provision, administration and valuation of collaterals apply at the level of the Association. - Foreign currency and repayment vehicle loans are no longer offered as a matter of principle. - The principal market for the lending business is the Austrian market. - Syndicated credits will be concluded together with the CO as a matter of principle.
+Principles for the management of collaterals and uniform rules for the selection, provision, administration and valuation of collaterals apply at the level of the Association. - Foreign currency and repayment vehicle loans are no longer offered or granted as a matter of principle. - The principal market for lending business is the Austrian market. - Syndicated credits will be concluded together with the CO as a matter of principle.